LivePersonInc/developer-center/pages/documents/HistoricalData/DataUsageAuditAPI/overview.md

 ---
 pagename: Overview
-redirect_from:
-  - data-usage-audit-api-overview.html
 sitesection: Documents
 categoryname: "Historical Data"
 documentname: Data Usage Audit API

-level-order: 3
-order: 1
 permalink: data-usage-audit-api-overview.html
 root-link: true
-indicator: auditlogs
+indicator: both
 ---

 ### Introduction

-The LiveEngage Data Usage Audit API retrieves the most up to date information available about transcript searches and exports usage via history APIs.
-This API makes it possible to understand what data was exposed by history API user.
+The LiveEngage Data Usage Audit API retrieves the most up to date information available about transcript searches and exports usage via LivePerson's other historical data APIs.
+This API makes it possible to understand what data were exposed and to which API user.

-This API supports the HTTP GET functionality (data retrieval), and all auditing logs are returned in JSON format aggregated per account, api type, user id and per hour.
+This API supports the HTTP GET functionality (for data retrieval).
+All auditing logs are returned in a JSON format, aggregated per account, API type, user id (which accessed the API) and hour.

 ### Getting Started